oduerr/da/lecture_notes/MCMC/MCMC.md

 5.  **Iterate**: Repeat steps 2-4 for a large number of iterations to ensure convergence to the stationary distribution.

+#### A short note on the continuous case

+So far we have discussed the Metropolis-Hastings algorithm in the context of discrete states.
+However, the Metropolis-Hastings algorithm can be extended to continuous states, easily.
+There might be pitfalls when changing to the continuous case, don’t just replace the probabilities $P_i$ with densities $p(\theta)$!
+However here the Metropolis-Hastings algorithm is the same as in the discrete case.
+Just exchange the probabilities with densities.

 <div>

 > **Note**